geshan/geshan.github.com/posts/2025-06-08-gemma3-on-cloud-run.md

 ## Gemma 3 on Cloud Run

-To deploy Gemma 3 (4 billion parameters model) on Google Cloud Run from Google AI Studio.
-Gemma 3 models’ size [ranges](https://ollama.com/library/gemma3) from 815 MB for 1B parameters to 17 GB for the 27B parameters.
-The model you will deploy is the 4B parameters, which is 3.3 GB.
+It is easy to deploy Gemma 3 (4 billion parameters model) on Google Cloud Run from Google AI Studio.
+Gemma 3 models’ sizes [range](https://ollama.com/library/gemma3) from 815 MB for 1B parameters to 17 GB for the 27B parameters.
+The model you will deploy is the 4B parameters model, which is 3.3 GB.

 You will first create a new Google Cloud Project.
 You can deploy Gemma 3 from AI Studio with just a few clicks.
 When deployed from AI Studio, it uses Ollama under the hood to run Gemma 3 inside a container.
 In that container, there is a slim Go server/proxy to [verify](https://github.com/google-gemini/gemma-cookbook/blob/main/Demos/Gemma-on-Cloudrun/proxy.go#L86) the API key.